yvesmango/7020-customer-segmentation/isochrone_map1.md

 Let’s get a point to analyze accessibility from (the center of the graph) and also project the graph to UTM.

-Now project the graph, a basic view of Berkeley.
+Then we project the graph - a basic view of Berkeley.

 ```python